 Yes, it is possible that even a company as big as Google can have a glitch.
 Glitches are possible with every size system, no matter how big or how small.

 This one is super-unlikely, but yes, humans still need to be able to manually access systems that are designed to run autonomously.
-Why would an employee access your Google My Business page manually?
+Why would an employee access your Google Business Profile page manually?
 I don’t know.
-It’s probably unlikely a Google employee would ever need to access your specific Google My Business page.
+It’s probably unlikely a Google employee would ever need to access your specific Google Business Profile page.
 Can you think of any reason?
 No?
 That’s why this scenario is very unlikely.

 The “Google Deleted My Reviews” Conspiracy Theories